v2south/BinBayes/README.md

 Number of chains = 1
 Sample size per chain = 20000

-1. Empirical mean and standard deviation for each variable, plus standard error of the mean:
+1. Posterior mean and standard deviation for each variable, plus standard error of the mean:

              Mean     SD  Naive SE Time-series SE